troglobit/finit/doc/plugins.md

 at the below hook points.

-See [Run-parts Scripts](config.md#run-parts-scripts) for details on the requirements, and possibilities, of hook scripts.
+See [Run-parts Scripts](config.md#run-parts-scripts) for details on the requirements, possibilities, and *limitations* of hook scripts.

 **Example:**